By James Kwak

 In other words, I think a crucial feature of social insurance is that it is redistributive in the short term (in an ex ante sense, not the trivial ex post sense that is true of all insurance) but risk-spreading in the long term.
 I happen to think that the world would be a better place if we considered the long term and, therefore, decided to maintain these programs.
 But I don’t think it’s obviously true that a lifetime perspective is correct and a one-year perspective is incorrect.

 In particular, if you think that Social Security won’t be around when you retire, then you would logically take a short-term perspective in which you pay taxes but never receive benefits (unless you go on disability, or you die while Social Security still exists).
 Then you should rationally want to eliminate Social Security as soon as possible.
 Conversely, if you believe that Social Security will be around when you retire, then you will evaluate the whole thing, including its insurance value, which will make you more likely to vote for it.
 So it’s not surprising that a major component of the anti-Social Security campaign consists of trying to convince young people (who ordinarily gain the most from insurance, since they face the most uncertainty) that Social Security cannot exist when they retire.

-If you want to read more, the draft chapter is up on SSRN.
+If you want to read more, the draft chapter is up on my website.
 Enjoy.